hesusruiz/PrivacyCredentials/docs/credentials/w3c.md

 ### Delegating verification to a trusted server

-In the second option the client delegates to a trusted server the verification of the credential, simplifying the code and complexity of secure cryptographic operatios to the server.
+In the second option the client delegates to a trusted server the verification of the credential, simplifying the code and complexity of secure cryptographic operations to the server.
 This option maybe used when the client trusts the server as it happens when they are operated by the same entity.
 It can be also used when the server is operated by a public administration and the citizen trusts on it.

 This is the easiest one to use, but requires a very high level of trust.
 The API is described below: